This kind of analysis adds value... It shows problems about corruption, its consequences and how to fight it.

 Open Peer Review

-In the spirit of openness that defines the field under examination, the GovLab open-sourced the peer review process of our open data case studies and key findings paper.
-Rather than sharing drafts only with a select group of experts we made our report and each of the case studies openly accessible for review in the interest of gaining broad input on our findings and collaboratively producing a common resource on open data’s impacts for the field.
+The GovLab works toward opening institutions to the insights and expertise of others to make their processes and outcomes more legitimate and effective.
+In the interest of “walking the talk,” the GovLab seeks to experiment with innovative and participatory peer review processes for most of our research products.
+Rather than sharing drafts only with a select group of identified stakeholders – i.e., the ‘usual suspects’ – we make our work openly accessible for review in the interest of gaining broader input on our findings and collaboratively producing common resources for the field.

 Who Were the Principal Researchers?

-The case studies were conducted by a team at the GovLab under the leadership of Andrew Young and Stefaan Verhulst, and in close collaboration with Laura Bacon of Omidyar Network.
-In addition, Becky Hogge contributed six case studies focused on the United Kingdom (Full report of Becky Hogge available here).
+The Global Impact of Open Data case studies were developed in close collaboration with Laura Bacon of Omidyar Network, and independent researcher Becky Hogge contributed six case studies focused on the United Kingdom.

 As an action research center, the GovLab designs, tests and studies technology, policy and strategies for fostering more open and collaborative approaches to governance working with public partners.
 We work on open data both to the end of advancing research but, first and foremost, to accelerate innovation in the field.